 7. Bodeguita El Gallo

-You might have to squint to find Bodeguita El Gallo tucked away in the backstreets of Malaga’s historic center.
-However, once you manage to find this tiny, charming bar, you’re in for a real treat.
+You might have to squint to find Bodeguita El Gallo (Calle San Agustín, 19) tucked away in the backstreets of Malaga’s historic center, but once you manage to find this tiny, charming bar, you’re in for a real treat.
 What it lacks in space, it makes up for in a fun, vibrant ambiance and delicious traditional dishes.
 This is without a doubt one of the best historic bars in Malaga if you want to truly immerse yourself in the local culture and feel more malagueño from the moment you walk through the door.